sparkflows/sparkflows-docs/docs/hpe/admin-guide/livy_config.rst

       6. hdfs:///apps/sparkflows/delta-storage-2.1.0.jar

-Step 1 : Access Connection Configuration
+Step 1 : Livy Connection Configuration
 ----------------
 #.
 After you’ve logged into Sparkflows, navigate to the **Administration** > **Global Connections** and then click on **Add Connection**.
 Select **Livy** as the **Compute Connection**.